mukhamadazistholib/marinegeo.github.io/_module-groups/seagrass.md

 Seagrass community sampling has two main components: (1) non-destructive measurements of plant species composition (seagrass and macroalgae), percent cover, and shoot density; and (2) collection and processing of samples for seagrass structure, fouling load, and associated epifauna.
 The assessment is structured around three replicate 50-m transects, permanently marked where possible, at each site.
 Macrophyte percent cover, species composition, and seagrass shoot density (in a portion of the quadrat if shoots are very dense) are recorded within each of five 1 m<sup>2</sup> quadrats located randomly along each transect (N = 15 quadrats total at the site).
 Three types of samples are then collected (N = 15 each) and returned to the lab for processing: (1) a bag sample of seagrass shoots to measure seagrass leaf length and width, sheath length, and mass of fouling material; and (2) a bag sample of seagrass shoots to characterize the associated mobile epifauna community.

-## Data Curation

-Use the <a href="/assets/modules/seagrass/MarineGEO_Seagrass_DataEntryTemplate_v0.0.1.xlsx">Seagrass Data Entry Template</a> to transfer data from the field and lab data sheets into Excel and then submit data to <a href="mailto:marinegeo-data@si.edu">marinegeo-data@si.edu</a>.

 ## Selected Literature